 One way to start is to get everybody’s expectations down together on paper.
 If you’re interested in drawing up a digital contract with your kids, expect some resistance.
 Try to get them involved in the process, share reasons for each rule and negotiate the terms together.
 The Family Online Safety Institute has two great contracts—for kids under 13 and one for those over 13—that you can print out, sign together and stick on the fridge.

 Getting on the same page is no easy task when you have kids at different ages and stages.
-This “Age-Based Guide” does a nice job of running through stages of the typical tech in each age group’s environment, and how those parental controls need to change as they grow up.
+This “Age-Based Guide” does a nice job of running through stages of the typical tech in each age group’s environment, and how those parental controls need to change as kids grow up.

 What’s your digital parenting style?